 This activity, “Advanced Considerations for the Recognition, Appropriate Diagnosis, and Timely Management of VWD and Other Bleeding Disorders among Women in Non-Hematology Health Care Settings,” is the third module in a three-part series entitled Improving Outcomes for von Willebrand Disease and Other Bleeding Disorders in Non-Hematology Health Care Settings.
 Each webinar in this series has been designed to better educate healthcare providers who do not specialize in the field of hematology.
 In addition, the education will be particularly valuable to those providers who may practice outside the hemophilia treatment center network.

 The activity will provide advanced education on the recognition, diagnosis and management of VWD and other bleeding disorders in women.
 The education offered in this particular webinar builds upon the content delivered in the second module.

 NHF encourages primary care physicians, obstetrician/gynecologists, nurses/nurse practitioners, dentists and other allied professionals to take advantage of this advanced learning opportunity.

 The three-part series is jointly provided by NHF, Impact Education and the Postgraduate Institute for Medicine.
 The content presented in this program was developed through the hard work of four highly regarded physicians, including Veronica H. Flood, MD, Charletta Ayers, MD, MPH, Robert F. Sidonio, Jr. MD, MSc. and Gloria A. Bachmann, MD.

-This educational activity was supported by an independent educational grant from Shire as well as a Cooperative Agreement, number NU27 DD001154-04 funded by the Centers for Disease Control and Prevention (CDC).
+This activity was originally supported by an independent grant from Shire as well as cooperative agreement number NU27 DD001154 funded by the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.